A sliding-door moment meeting an old Uni friend. Same challenges during a mid career change despite different countries and professions.

 We both changed careers over a decade ago, in our 40s.
 We weren’t forced to change, but wanted something different.

-Different professions, different countries, but three common lessons we’d learned about career change in your mid-40s.
+Different professions, different countries, but three common lessons we’d learned about a career change in your mid-40s.

 Get Ready for Hard Growth